Decision-Aware Conditional GANs for Time Series Data: Decision-Aware Time Series Conditional Generative Adversarial Network

+Adopting a separate loss term for each quantity and each look-ahead step $k$, we define the following multi-Wasserstein objective (written here for conditioning, $x_t$):

-$L^r_{k}$ denotes the loss for data at $k$ steps forward and $L^f_{j,k}$ denotes the loss for decision-related quantity $j$ at $k$ steps forward.
-Values $\omega_k>0$ and $\lambda_{j,k}>0$ are weights.\footnote{An alternative formulation would impose the Wasserstein distance on a vector concatenating all quantities.
-We justify our design choice in the experimental results section.}
+where $L^r_{k}$ denotes the loss for data at $k$ steps forward, $L^f_{j,k}$ the loss for decision-related quantity $j$ at $k$ steps forward, and where values $\omega_k>0$ and $\lambda_{j,k}>0$ are weights.\footnote{An alternative formulation would impose the Wasserstein distance on a vector concatenating all quantities.
+We justify this design choice in the experimental results section.}